cfchris/Relaxation/Examples/API_140/WhatTheHeck.md

 * Run it in the pseudo-constructor of the Application.cfc

 So, pretty much, don't use this as the example for your API!

+NOTE: I don't ever plan on updating this code.
+It's going to forever use an old version of Relaxation.